-A few male celebrities have revealed lately they’re not keen on the dirty tasks when it comes to looking after babies (hello Pharrell Williams and Spencer Pratt), leaving their wives (and probably helpers) to pick up the slack instead.
+A few male celebrities have revealed in recent years that they’re not keen on the dirty tasks when it comes to looking after babies (hello Pharrell Williams, Russell Brand and Spencer Pratt), leaving their baby mamas (and probably helpers) to pick up the slack instead.
 Is this ever okay though?
 How can couples share parenting roles equally?

 It worked back in the day

 For older generations it was simply a given that men didn’t get too involved in raising the children, particularly in the early years.
 Fathers weren’t even allowed in the delivery room because babies and everything to do with them was a woman’s job.
 Sexist and sad?
 Yes, but that’s just how things were back then, most likely because men weren’t around a lot.
 They were either working as the sole income provider, out in the fields farming, away or killed at war.
 Women had no choice but to get stuck in and take on the key parenting role, alongside all the other household duties and chores.

 Times have changed

 That was then though, and now more women work than ever before thanks to feminism, daycare, technology advancements (allowing more to work from home), and the rising acceptance of stay-at-home dads.
 A lot of men also simply want to be more actively involved in their children’s lives nowadays to help strengthen their bond with them and take the pressure off the mother.
 There are also a lot more families with same-sex parents now too, so it’s not just about male versus female, but instead who is the more active income provider and who is more hands-on with parenting.

 Sharing the load